Pork Dumplings

 Instructions

-• Combine all pork filling ingredients in a large bowl: ground pork, egg, brown sugar, onion powder, white pepper, minced garlic, chili garlic sauce, soy sauce, hoisin sauce, sesame oil, scallions, and salt.
+• Combine all pork filling ingredients in a large bowl: ground pork, egg, brown sugar, soy sauce, chili garlic sauce, minced garlic, hoisin sauce, sesame oil, onion powder, white pepper, powdered ginger, mustard powder, scallions, and salt.

 • Set pork filling aside and prepare your workstation.
 Lay out a large sheet of parchment paper to work on, leaving enough room to set wrapped dumplings aside.
-Then fill a small bowl with room temperature water and set within reach.
+Additionally, line a baking sheet with parchment paper if you plan to freeze some (or all) of the dumplings.
+Then, fill a small bowl with room temperature water and set within reach.

-• Open the package of dumpling wrappers and set the stack on a small plate.
+• Open the package of dumpling wrappers and set the stack on your work surface.
 Dampen a paper towel and wring it out, then lay it over the stack of dumpling wrappers.
 This will keep them from drying out as you work.

-• Scoop a small amount of pork filling into the center of the wrapper.*
+Scoop about a tablespoon of the pork filling into the center of the wrapper.

-• Continue working on one or two dumplings at a time, setting them aside after they are wrapped.
-Every once in a while, dampen and wring out a paper towel to lay over a batch of wrapped dumplings.
+• Continue working on folding one or two dumplings at a time, setting them aside after they are wrapped.
+Every once in a while, dampen and wring out a paper towel to lay over a batch of wrapped dumplings to keep them from drying out.

 • Once all the dumplings have been wrapped, leave out as many as you wish to cook at this point.
-For the remaining dumplings, lay them in a single layer on a freezer-safe dish or baking sheet lined with parchment paper.
-Freeze for at least 10-15 minutes, then transfer to a freezer-safe resealable bag and store in the freezer for up to 4 months.
+For the remaining dumplings, lay them in a single layer on a baking sheet lined with parchment paper.
+Freeze for at least 10 to 15 minutes, then transfer to a freezer-safe resealable bag and store in the freezer for up to 3 months.

 Steaming Dumplings

-• Fill a wok with enough water so that the water level is just below the steamer basket.*
+• To steam the fresh dumplings, fill a wok with about 2 inches of water so that the water level is just below the steamer basket when placed over the wok.

 • Place the steamer basket over the wok and heat over medium-high until the water is lightly boiling.